Jump To Section

 Tips for Making Bellini Cocktails

-- Try making Wolfgang’s Bellini using pre-made white peach purée and again with homemade purée.
+- Try making Wolfgang’s Bellini using store-bought white peach purée, and again with homemade purée.
 Compare the difference.

-- Make a frozen peach Bellini with frozen peach purée (or ice cubs).
-How does the taste change?
+- Make a frozen peach Bellini with frozen peach purée (or ice cubes) to enjoy on a hot summer day.

-- Try substituting peach juice or fresh peach nectar.
-Do the different liquids impact the texture of the Champagne cocktail?
+- Try substituting peach juice, fresh peach nectar, or yellow peach purée.
+Do the different liquids impact the texture of the prosecco cocktail?

 Wolfgang Puck’s Bellini Recipe